 Apart from laptops and mobile phones, these radiations are emitted from Wi-Fi signals and other appliances like microwave ovens and even mobile towers in the vicinity.

-How to Protect Yourself from Laptop & Mobile Radiation
+How to Protect Yourself from Laptop and Mobile Radiation?

 If you think you are addicted to your laptop or find it difficult to look away from your phone, it’s time to start some physical activity.